Spectral EEG (sEEG), PrTMS®, & NeuroSync™

 • Establish a baseline brain profile

-• Evaluate the neurological impact of trauma, mood disorders, or attention issues
+• Evaluate the neurological impact of mood, trauma, or cognitive disorders

-• Track progress and brain function over time
+• Track brain function and therapeutic progress over time

 In other words: we see what your brain is doing — and why you feel the way you do.